 I’ve been a practicing clinical, research, and political psychologist for over thirty years.
-My current work focuses on “psychology for progressive purposes” — applying psychological knowledge to issues of social justice and social change.
+My new book is titled POLITICAL MIND GAMES: How the 1% Manipulate Our Understanding of What’s Happening, What’s Right, and What’s Possible.
+More broadly, my work focuses on applying psychological knowledge to issues of social justice and social change.

 I am the former executive director of the Solomon Asch Center for Study of Ethnopolitical Conflict at the University of Pennsylvania, and a past president of Psychologists for Social Responsibility.
 I’m also a member of the Coalition for an Ethical Psychology, which advocates against complicity in torture and in favor of restoring psychology’s commitment to do-no-harm ethics.